hydratk/hydratk/doc/rst/tutor/lib/network/tut10_selen.rst

 Module hydratk.lib.bridge.selen

 Constructor requires attribute browser, PhantomJS (headless browser) is chosen by default.
-Browser libraries except PhantomJS are not bundled with HydraTK and must be installed individually.
+Browser libraries including PhantomJS are not bundled with HydraTK and must be installed individually.

 Supported browsers: